robertmaynard/SeeDash/README.md

     seedash ParaView --group "Nightly (next)"

+Find failure in the vtk nightly and list developers that modified code per test that might have caused the failure

+    seedash VTK --with-devs

 ####Features to do:

 Find failures and warnings in paraview nightly

     seedash ParaView --warnings

-Find failure in the vtk nightly you might be part of

-    seedash VTK --user UserName

 Show only warnings